Written By: Allison Goins, Ph.D. | Published On: December 1st, 2020 | Updated on January 9th, 2024

 There is literally nothing on this earth that does not fall into a group of materials.
 Even things that are naturally occurring belong to the materials science subgrouping, natural materials.

-The Earth’s bounty extends far beyond what meets the eye and natural materials are everywhere.
+Natural materials are everywhere.
 From the towering redwoods to the shimmering seashells, everything around us can be neatly categorized into a group of natural materials.
 This vast, diverse realm is so prevalent in materials science, a field that unravels the secrets of matter and unlocks its potential across countless applications.
 Whether we’re constructing bridges, designing medical implants, or simply appreciating the intricate patterns of a spiderweb, a deeper understanding of materials lays the foundation for endless possibilities.

 About The Author: Allison has a Ph.D. in materials science and engineering, with a particular focus on tissue engineering and regenerative medicine.
 Her passion for materials science stems from its presence all around us in our everyday lives.
 Her research delves into the relationships between material properties, function, and biological response.
 Driven by a commitment to education and outreach, she actively shares her knowledge with a broad audience, from academic peers to science enthusiasts like yourself.